solliancenet/MCW-innovate-modernize-apps-with-data-ai/README.md

 They recognize their solutions will benefit from the cloud and want to ensure that their hybrid solution can be managed in a consistent way across both cloud and on-premises resources.

+The factories currently collect and analyze their operational data independently, and they would like to deploy a cloud based platform to centralize and allow storage of all data across all factories.

 ## Preferred Solution Architecture

-### On-Premises
+### On-Premises (Single Factory)

 Azure IoT Edge
-- ingests device events
+- ingests device events to local IoT Hub
 - runs Stream Analytics on-premises
 - forwards events to IoT Hub in cloud

+IoT Hub
+- runs within container on-premises in IoT Edge

 Kubernetes (on-premises cluster)
 - hosting of website
 - hosting of Azure Functions (the microservices) in container
 - hosting of anomaly detector container
 - hosting of PostgreSQL Hyperscale database

+PostgreSQL Hyperscale
+- Factory/plant specific operational analytics data store
+- Deploy PostgreSQL to on-premises Kubernetes clusters using Azure Arc

 Azure Functions
+- IoT Hub event consumer, writing events to PostgreSQL
 - microservices logic runs on Kubernetes
 - invoked from IoT Edge
 - coordinates calls to anomaly detector service and alerting service
-- writes aggregate events to PostgreSQL

 Cognitive Services
 - Anomaly Detector service deployed in container to on-premises Kubernetes cluster